-45 Id. at 131.
-It is not entirely clear how this would translate into the usual doctrinal language of standards of review.
-It would seem that Dworkin would submit such claims to a form of rational basis review, albeit one in which certain reasons are treated as illegitimate justifications for a law.
+doctrinal language of standards of review.
+It would seem that Dworkin would submit such claims to a form of rational basis, albeit one in which certain reasons are treated as illegitimate justifications for a law.
 See id. at 131-34.
 But the point is not entirely clear.
 Cf. Frank I. Michelman, Foxy Freedom?, 90 B.U.
-L. Rev. 949, 961-72 (2010) (reviewing DWORKIN, supra note 16) (asking how Dworkin's theory of ethical independence would cash out in terms of the American doctrine of tiers of scrutiny, and wondering "whether, in view of the apparent entailments for legal doctrine, the value of respect for ethical responsibility can plausibly be said to exhaust what 'liberty' stands for in one particular liberal culture").
+L. REV. 949, 961-72 (2010) (reviewing DWORKIN, supra note 16) (asking how Dworkin's theory of ethical independence would cash out in terms of the American doctrine of tiers of scrutiny, and wondering "whether, in view of the apparent entailments for legal doctrine, the value of respect for ethical responsibility can plausibly be said to exhaust what 'liberty' stands for in one particular liberal gulture.")

-46 See DWORKIN, supra note 1, at 134.
+particular liberal culture").
+47 See DWORKIN, supra note 1, at 134.